mmilek/hdlbp_rev/README.md

 For reproduction of key figures from processed data:
-Run scripts in the figures folder.
+Run scripts in the figures directory.
+Working directory should be set to project directory.

-For reproduction of key data tables in the data folder:
+For reproduction of key data tables in the data directory:
-Run scripts in the make_master_tables folder.
+Run scripts in the make_master_tables directory.

 For the quantification of tRNAs from PAR-CLIP data, please see the scripts in the trna directory.